-Energy-efficiency upgrades serve multiple purposes.
+Energy efficient upgrades serve multiple purposes.
 They reduce overall energy costs, the level of exposure your business has to grid instability, and your business’s carbon footprint.

 It is important to factor all of these in when calculating your return on investment (ROI).